 The potential sources of pollution have been split into three categories; wastewater (sewage) treatment works discharges, wastewater systems in urban areas and rural source pollution, including agriculture.
-DAERA Marine and Fisheries Division work with NIEA and other departments to identify and resolve sources of pollution.
+DAERA Marine and Fisheries Division work with the Northern Ireland Environment Agency (NIEA) and other departments to identify and resolve sources of pollution.

-Ballyholme bathing water had an overall 'Sufficient' status from 2018 to 2021 but was 'Poor' in 2022 and 2023.
-To address this drop in annual classification, a collaborative partnership between DAERA, NI Water and a number of other stakeholders has instigated a thorough investigative programme for the whole catchment.
-The purpose of this Ballyholme study is to further identify key sources of pollution that are adversely impacting water quality so that remediation plans can be appropriately targeted.
+Ballyholme bathing water had an overall 'Sufficient' status from 2018 to 2021 but was 'Poor' in 2022 and 2023 before again achieving 'Sufficient' status in 2024.
+To address the drop in classification in 2022 and 2023, a collaborative partnership between DAERA, NI Water and a number of other stakeholders instigated a thorough investigative programme for the whole catchment in 2024.
+The purpose of this study was to further identify key sources of pollution that were adversely impacting water quality so that remediation plans could be appropriately targeted.
+The project was extended into 2025.